ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 #define _PY_NSMALLNEGINTS           5
 {% endhighlight %}

-To undesrtand why those 2 magic numbers and and where the two macros are used, let's dive into the next function.
+To undesrtand why those 2 magic numbers and where this macro is used, let's dive into the next function.

 #### static PyObject * get_small_int(sdigit ival)
 {% highlight c %}